jundalisay/sp/content/en/research/hume/treatise/book-1/part-3/section-08.md

 According to Cicero de Finibus, lib.
 5:

-"When we see those places where notable men spent their time, we are more powerfully affected than when we hear of their exploits.
+"When we see those places where famous men lived, we are more powerfully affected than when we hear of their exploits.

-Should I attribute this to instinct or to some illusion?
+Is this from instinct or some illusion?

-This is just what is happening to me now.
-Plato was the first to hold discussions here.
+Plato held discussions here.
-His nearby gardens do not merely make me remember him.
-They seem to set Plato himself before my eyes.
+- His nearby gardens make me remember him and sets Plato himself before my eyes.

 Speusippus, Xenocrates and his pupil, Polemo were here.
-That very seat which we view was Polemo's.
+- That very seat which we view was Polemo's.

 The old Senate building of Hostilius was enlarged, which reduced it in my view.

 When I look at our old Senate building, I used to think of Scipio, Cato, Laelius and my own grandfather.

 Such is the power of places to evoke associations.

-So it is with good reason that they are used as a basis for memory training."
+So it is with good reason that they are used as a basis for memory training."*
 {{< /b >}}

+{{< n n="Cartesian Physics explains that the animal spirits that created those events are still there.
+This makes people remember them better" >}}